 Texas earns the attention.
 The state runs one of the biggest outpatient surgery and GI footprints in the country, with busy endoscopy departments across Houston, Dallas, San Antonio, and Austin.
-Travel needs surface whenever one of those departments hits a staffing gap, and a share of the requests that reach us name endoscopy RNs alongside the tech roles.
-Worth knowing before you build a plan, so this page covers both sides plus everything else your procedural skills unlock in the state.
+Travel needs surface whenever one of those departments hits a staffing gap, and Texas generates plenty of them, but a Junxion recruiter isn’t on the receiving end of any.
+Here’s the part that matters for you: the reprocessing, high-level disinfection, and procedure-assist work behind a scope schedule sits inside the Texas contracts our recruiters do work, so the sections below map where your background travels and what keeps it submission-ready.

 Where Texas Procedural Demand Runs Deep